dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 In the maps session, we had discussed how we can use the event and TEI layer to map raw tracker data (also known as event data items).
 While we can also use the thematic layer when dealing with tracker data, this is often less useful as the number of numeric data elements in a tracker program may be limited.

 Through the use of program indicators however we are able to extend maps functionality with tracker data significantly as we can use the thematic layer to its full potential.
 This includes creating split view and timeline maps and using the available style options (such as creating choropleth and bubble maps) that are not available when using the event and TEI layer as examples.

+Open the map "COVID_CBS - Suspected cases, last 12 months."
+This the chart that you will create.
+You can explain the layout to the participants before continuing.

+Clear your inputs by going to Favorites -> New.

 Create a map using the thematic layer with the following inputs: